Actor file specification

 "usesStandbyMode": true,

-// A meta object enabling implementations to pass arbitrary additional properties
+// An optional metadata object enabling implementations to pass arbitrary additional properties.

 "something": "bla bla"